Gender in Humanitarian Action Working Group (GiHA WG)

 Ukraine

-Resilience Analysis - Ukraine: Assessing Shock Exposure, Coping and Resilience of Households and Communities in Dnipropetrovska, Kharkivska, and Zaporizka Oblasts Amidst Russian Full-Scale Invasion
+Resilience Analysis - Ukraine: Assessing Shock Exposure, Coping and Resilience of Households and Communities in Dnipropetrovska, Kharkivska, and Zaporizka Oblasts Amidst Russian Full-Scale Invasion (EN/UK)

 Summary Report